sirpaulmcd/sirpaulmcd.github.io/_drafts/data-structures.md

     <a href="https://www.geeksforgeeks.org/binary-tree-data-structure/">source: geeksforgeeks</a>
 </p>

-Binary trees have many [applications](https://www.geeksforgeeks.org/applications-of-tree-data-structure/).
+Binary trees are the simplest for of tree data structure.
+As such, they are useful to cover in terms of understanding tree theory.
 They are particularly useful at storing hierarchical data.
-However, refering to binary trees simply as a "data structure" is a bit misleading.
-Binary trees are the cornerstone to an entire family of more complex/useful data structures such as the binary search trees and heaps.
+However, refering to binary trees simply as a "fundamental data structure" is a bit misleading.
+Binary trees are not really used for practical applications.
+Instead, they are the cornerstone to an entire family of more complex/useful data structures such as the binary search trees and heaps.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/binary-tree-data-structure/) or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=qH6yxkw0u78&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=25).

+My example implementations of queues can be found [here]().
+Note that a binary tree can be implemented using either an array or a linked list.

 # Binary Search Trees (BST)